 A Message To The Skateboarder

-The coolest thing you can do is not giving a fuck what others think.
+The coolest thing you can do is not be concerned what others think.
+Call your own shots!

 SHARE THIS post everywhere.
 On Facebook, your email address book, SMS your phone contacts.
 Together we can encourage change!